Most family lawyers require a retainer up-front in the thousands of dollars, and an hourly rate of $200 to $1,000 per hour.

 Not only can you pay for access to legal help and resources, but you can also read articles about common topics like divorce and estate planning.

-Rocket Lawyer offers a vast library with pretty much every legal form or document you could need.
+Rocket Lawyer offers a deep library with pretty much every legal form or document you could need.

 The website is also set up to help you fill out the documents you need online via a simple question and answer format.

-If you want to create a will, for example, you will follow the prompts and answer numerous questions.
+If you want to create a will for estate planning, for example, you will follow the prompts and answer numerous questions.

 Rocket Lawyer will then use the answers you’ve provided to create your document for you.